-CONTENTS PAGE
+CONTENTS

 ١. Contact Details

 2. Staffing

-3. Programmes Offered by the Department

-4. Programme Information and General Rules3
+3. Programme Information and General Rules4

-5. Programme Structure and Programme Rules:
+4. Programme Structure and Programme Rules:

-Tourism Management
+4.1 Tourism Management6

-Catering Management
+4.2 Catering Management

-Hospitality Management18
+4.3 Hospitality Management

 IMPORTANT NOTICE

 The departmental rules in this handbook must be read in conjunction with the University of Technology's General Rules contained in the current General Handbook for Students.